Software

 Microservices and Monoliths

 One thing I've had to do a lot over the years is deal with a Monolith .
-In some cases it was not a bad experience, in others it was pretty horrific.
-Often Monoliths aren't an intended outcome, but unless you take explicit actions to isolate functionality as the code grows the code base will gradually grow into a Ball of Mud.
-A codebase starts off as something small and focused, but then over time, it grows organically as new user stories are added to it.
-As these new user stories are added the code is extended in a tightly coupled way and the Monolith can be an advantage to an organization.
-It enables any of its people with the right skill set to make changes in any areas of the system.
-This gives the organization a lot of flexibility in how it staffs projects, and speed in how it can effect change on its codebase. it lets a company focus on getting the right solutions in front of i
+In some cases, it was not a bad experience; in others, it was pretty horrific.
+Often, monoliths aren't an intended outcome, but unless you take explicit actions to isolate functionality as the code grows, the code base will gradually grow into a Ball of Mud.
+A codebase starts out small and focused, but over time it grows organically as new user stories are added.
+As these new user stories

 By Arthur Correa • 0 Comments